sausman/tiles-challenge/README.md

-(WORK IN PROGRESS)

-TODO
-1. Add links
-2. Write overview
-3. Getting started explanation

 # The Tiles Challenge

-Full stack Rails code challenge for prospective team members.
+Full stack Rails code challenge for prospective Charlie team members.

 ## Overview

+We want to test out your full-stack development abilities.
+Everything from an interactive front-end through a Rails site to Sidekiq background processors and MongoDB.
+We want to see a couple Rspec unit tests as well.
+We've hooked you up with a fully configured development environment, ready to roll.
+We've even built a shell Rails app to start you out.
+Just follow the instructions below and you're ready to start coding.

 ## Mission Objectives

 Here's what we're looking for:

-* Display a 3x3 grid of clickable tiles, each of which should contain a unique string (movie characters, colors, bands, etc. Have fun with it!).
+* Display a 8x8 grid of clickable tiles, each of which contains a unique string (movie characters, colors, bands, etc. Have fun with it!).
-* There should more possible values than there are tiles per page load (that is, more than 9) and their display should be randomized.
+* Randomize the tiles on load
-* Clicking any tile will fire an ajax request that places the click timestamp and tile value on a Sidekiq queue.
+* Clicking any tile fires an AJAX request that places the click timestamp and tile value on a Sidekiq queue.
-* Once a tile is clicked, the tile becomes disabled until the page is refreshed.
+* When the user clicks on a tile, it dissapears
 * When (if) the last tile is clicked, the tile board is replaced with a list of the 10 most chosen strings along with their click counts.
+* Clicking on one of the tiles errors out and turns red (raise an exception on the action method)
 * A Sidekiq worker should process jobs asyncronously from the queue and persist them in a mongo database.